ucberkeley/rails_access/README.md

 Examples: Alice, Bob, Carol.

 This is provided by your application, rather than this engine.
+See more about this below.

 ### Role